fbq('track', 'ViewContent');

 Reading to the students is one of the most important things a teacher can do.

-See this blog post to see some of benefits of reading to children: The Importance of Read Alouds!
+See this blog post to see some of the benefits of reading to children: The Importance of Read Alouds!

 I'm sure you've already read your favorite book to your class.
 Maybe more than once!
 I'm willing to bet that same book might be a favorite of the students as well!